 ABOUT THE VENUE

-The Alternative Stage is the second auditorium of the opera wing found inside the SNFCC complex.
-Designed by the acclaimed Renzo Piano, it was designed for intimate musical performances and a creative space for Greek composers.
+The Stavros Niarchos Hall is the main auditorium of the opera wing found inside the SNFCC complex.
+Designed by the acclaimed Renzo Piano, it comprises of 1400 seats with outstanding acoustics designed to stage traditional operas and ballets.
+It became the new home of the Greek National Opera in 2017.

 Find more events on in Athens.